imihajlow/blog/content/posts/ccpu.md

 This instruction is similar to `LD`, but the write signals are formed on the data bus.
 During the second phase `n_mem_oe` is set to high which makes RAM chip release the data bus.
 To write the byte, `n_mem_we` is pulled down for the first half of the second phase.
 The data is written into RAM when this signal goes up.
 This happens on falling clock edge when the data is stable.

-## ALU instructions
+## Arithmetic instructions

-There are two types of ALU instructions: direct and inversed.
-In the direct case the operation result is written into `A`, in the inversed case the ALU inputs are flipped and the result is written into the source register.
+There are two types of instructions involving ALU: direct and inversed.
+In the direct case the operation result is written into `A`, in the inversed case the ALU inputs are flipped and the result is written into the other register (not A).
 For example, `SUB A, B` is a direct instruction and `SUB PL, A` is inversed.
 In the second case `PL` will be modified.

 ![Direct ALU waveforms](/waveforms/alu0.png)